 The biggest weapon I ever personally fired with the M40 106mm recoilless rifle.
 Our partner nation Honduras had an anti-tank company in the 6th Infantry Battalion up in the mountains near the border with Nicaragua.
 They would frequently get alerted up on the border because the Sandinista army units would threaten the border with their armored vehicles.

 I wrote about one such deployment there in an unintentionally comical piece for another publication.
 Prior to us being deployed there, our entire SF A-Team got some great training from the SWC Weapons committee on the 106 and then we took a few of them out to get some rounds downrange.
 The 106 will penetrate 12 inches of cold-rolled steel at about 300 meters.

-One of us, I will not divulge the name of the guilty party (on the grounds that it may incriminate me…er someone) put a 106 HEAT round right through that blade.
-Cut through it like a hot knife through butter.
+One of us, I will not divulge the name of the guilty party (on the grounds that it may incriminate me…er, him) put a 106 HEAT round right through that blade.
+It cut straight through it like a hot knife through butter.

-But I think the most fun weapon I ever got to fire was the Russian made ZU-23-2.
+But I think the most fun weapon I ever got to fire was the Russian-made ZU-23-2.

 Originally designed as an anti-aircraft weapon, the ZU-32-2 was a towed 23mm dual weapon.
 It can be pretty easily transported via a small trailer that can be quickly transformed into a stationary mount.
 It was used to great effect by NVA and Viet Cong troops during the Vietnam war.
 Eventually, it was replaced by the ZSU-23-4, which is a tracked, light-skinned vehicle.